h-a-graham/gdal-ubuntu-install/README.md

 # GDAL install/update utilities

 This repository contains scripts to support the installation of GDAL (Geospatial Data Abstraction Library) on Ubuntu.
-It is an adapted from this excellent [gist](https://gist.github.com/samapriya/412babdfd3530c2766acb9d603ed1bb9) by [@samapriya](https://gist.github.com/samapriya).
+It is adapted from this excellent [gist](https://gist.github.com/samapriya/412babdfd3530c2766acb9d603ed1bb9) by [@samapriya](https://gist.github.com/samapriya).

 Things I've added include a makefile for slightly simpler usage.
 Other system libraries such as Arrow/Parquet, Blosc (required for EOPFZARR format),